-Thinking of a self drive trip to Uganda is the best choice every adventure lover should make, due to the variety of attractions in the country like the 13 wildlife parks all filled with amazing and unique wildlife, diverse culture among others.
-But before you think of getting online to looking for a car rental company from where you will hire the car to use on your self-drive trip, we recommend that you read through our safety driving tips to have a safe and interesting self drive trip in Uganda.
+Thinking of a self-drive trip to Uganda is the best choice every adventure lover should make, due to the variety of attractions in the country like the 13 wildlife parks all filled with amazing and unique wildlife, diverse culture among others.
+But before you think of getting online to looking for a car rental company from where you will hire the car to use on your self-drive trip, we recommend that you read through our safe driving tips to have a safe and interesting self-drive trip in Uganda.
 Read about the traffic rules and personal measures to take after as you are driving on Ugandan roads.

 Don’t drink and drive

 In Uganda driving under the influence of alcohol is a big crime and it’s punishable, this was made serious and strict like 2 years back after the increasing accidents which were mostly caused by drunken drivers and the Uganda Traffic Police introduced the breath tasting machines locally known as Kawuntemu.
 DUI does not only make the driver lose concentration but also reduces the driver’s vision and steering stability the thing which causes accidents.
 Death caused by DUI can easily be avoided if a driver is smart enough to not get behind the wheel when he’s drunk.

 Driving without a safety belt on is a traffic offense everywhere throughout the world and rightly so since this could be a lifesaver in case of any collision.
 Try to not get caught by highway traffic police just because of a simple action that can also save your life.
 You should not forget to strap on the belt before you start car or after a stop, in case of an accident the seat belt will be the only main thing that can save you from being hurled around or outside through the windscreen.
 The odds of surviving a crash with the belt on are high plus you will avoid tickets and some money.